 Our Board currently consists of six members.
 Our Board is divided into three classes for purposes of election.
 The director or directors in one class are generally elected at each annual meeting of stockholders to serve for a three-year term and until their successors are duly elected and qualified.
-However, this year at our Annual Meeting, two directors from one class will be elected to hold office for a three-year term expiring at our 2018 annual meeting of stockholders and until their successors are duly elected and qualified and one director from another class will be elected to hold office for a two-year term expiring at our 2017 annual meeting of stockholders and until his successor is duly elected and qualified.
-The election of two directors from one class and one director from another class will be elected to hold office for a two-year term expiring at our 2017 annual meeting of stockholders from one class on one class and one director from another class will be elected to hold office for a two-year term expiring at our 2017 annual meeting of stockholders from one class from one class and one director from another class will be elected to hold office for a two-year term expiring at our 2017 annual meeting of stockholders from one class from one class and one director from another class was necessitated by the resignation of two directors from one class on the date of our 2014 annual meeting of stockholders (our "2014 Annual Meeting") and the NYSE requirement that a majority of our directors be elected every two years.
-Other than these three directors, our other directors are not up for election this year and will continue in office for the remainder of their terms.
+The directors elected at our Annual Meeting will hold office for a three-year term expiring at our 2019 annual meeting of stockholders and until his or her successor is duly elected and qualified.
+Other than the two directors who are nominated for election at our Annual Meeting, our other directors are not up for election this year and will continue in office for the remainder of their terms.

-As of the date of this proxy statement, each of the nominees for election has indicated that he is able and willing to serve as a director.
+As of the date of this proxy statement, each of the nominees for election has indicated that he or she is able and willing to serve as a director.
 However, if some unexpected occurrence should require our Board to substitute some other person or persons for one or more of the nominees, it is intended that the shares represented by proxies received and voted for such other candidate or candidates, or not voted, will be voted for another nominee or nominees selected by our Board.

-Nominees for Election at the Annual Meeting
+4 Nominees for Election at the Annual Meeting